Are You A Cruelty-free Beauty Virgin?

 It’s okay to use up your products that are not CF

 Okay, it’s obvious we’re passionate about cruelty-free beauty.
 One thing we are not about?
 Wasting shit.
 Here’s the truth: we decided to invest in high-end/luxury beauty products, mostly MAC and Bobbi Brown, right before we went vegan and decided we would only buy cruelty-free products from then on.
-It wasn’t like we got products that could be used up pretty quickly, like an eyeliner powder.
-We got a ton of shadows, highlighters, and bronzers, the type of products that can take over a year to use up.
+We have a ton of shadows, highlighters, and bronzers, the type of products that can take over a year to use up.

 So what were we going to do?
 Toss products we’d saved up months to purchase?
-Uh, no. Going cruelty-free is not as easy as flipping a switch and it’s not about being perfect.
+Uh, no. Going cruelty-free is not as easy as flipping a switch, and it’s not about being perfect.
 Remember, you’ve already made the decision to go cruelty-free.
 That’s the hardest and most important part.
-As long as you commit to not supporting brands that are not cruelty-free, you’re doing your part.
+As long as you commit to no longer supporting brands that are not cruelty-free, you’re doing your part.

 Best case scenario is you’re able to find someone to give them to, a friend, a family member, a coworker, a follower.
 Or selling barely used products on Depop can be great.
 That way you can use those profits for new cruelty-free beauty products.
 Whatever you do, don’t throw them out.
 Use them up while you’re transitioning.
 Did we mention that this can be a really long process?